Brick Court Chambers

 • Banking and finance M

 In recent years, Kyle has acted in a number of landmark banking and finance disputes.
-He is currently acting for the main defendant in one of the largest securities group actions proceeding before the English courts (Various Claimants v Glencore Plc).
-His previous experience includes acting for the successful defendants in the first shareholder group action ever to go to trial in England and Wales (The Lloyds/HBOS Group Litigation); the first civil trial to arise out of the “LIBOR-fixing scandal” (PAG v RBS); and the leading case on the test for reliance in implied misrepresentation claims (Leeds City Council & Ors v Barclays Bank Plc).
-Kyle also has experience of regulatory proceedings in the banking and finance context, including proceedings before the Takeover Panel.
+He is currently acting for the defendant in one of the largest securities group actions proceeding before the English courts (Various Claimants v Glencore Plc).
+His previous experience includes acting for the successful defendants in the first shareholder group action ever to go to trial in England and Wales (The Lloyds/HBOS Group Litigation); the first civil trial to arise out of the “LIBOR-fixing scandal” (PAG v RBS); and one of the leading cases on the test for reliance in implied misrepresentation claims (Leeds City Council & Ors v Barclays Bank Plc).
+In addition, Kyle also has experience of regulatory proceedings in the banking and finance context, including proceedings before the Takeover Panel.

 Examples of recent work in the banking and finance field include: